 Most of us take “sustainability” to be a pretty compelling and important objective, and this is an often requested feature in building design, but beyond all the marketing hype and virtue signaling, what does this term really mean?, and what exactly is required to achieve it?

 Sadly, “sustainability” is rather an abused and emotionally loaded concept – with many different people using it to serve different and often quite contradictory agendas, and as a result, there are many definitions for the word.

 This Wikipedia article gives an overview of the problem.
 To most of us though, at first take, any intuitive plain English definition would probably describe the capacity of our environment to be maintained or to remain unchanged indefinitely under the effects of some human activity.

-“Sustainability”=ability of environment to remain unchanged indefinitely if an activity occurs ?
+“Sustainability”=environment will remain unchanged if an activity occurs?

 Desertification is one process where there is good evidence that human activity is altering environments – deserts are expanding in many parts of the world through agricultural practices that increase wind-blown soil erosion and reduce rainfall.

 The underlying point here is that though we do clearly have an impact, with or without human input, in nature nothing remains the same indefinitely – there is no natural environment that will be preserved forever simply because humans change their behaviour.

 Assuming the Sahara really is shrinking due to anthropogenic global warming, this case also illustrates that not all change caused by humans is necessarily bad.

 Perhaps then this “unchanging” benchmark is not quite right for describing sustainability?

 Perhaps, if we soften our definition considerably to describe only those things we do that do not degrade environments to the point where our foreseeable descendants will be negatively impacted, perhaps we may be getting closer to something we can use.